remi-dupre/opening-hours-rs/README.md

 A public holiday database is loaded using [nager].
 You can refer to their website for more detail on supported country or if you want to contribute.

+If you enable the **auto-country** feature, you can automatically detect the country of a point of interest from its coordinate.

 ### Syntax

 If you are only interested in parsing expressions but not on the evaluation or